TurboVega/image2agon/README.md

 'b' and '-bpp' are synonyms<br>
-This may be used to specify the number of bits per pixel in the output binary file, which provides the intended range of color indexes (1: 2 colors, 2: 4 colors, 3: 8 colors, 4: 16 colors, 6: 64 colors).
-The default value is 6, for 64 colors.
+This may be used to specify the number of bits per pixel in the output binary file, which provides the intended range of color indexes (1: 2 colors, 2: 4 colors, 3: 8 colors, 4: 16 colors, 6: 64 colors, 8: 64 colors plus transparency).
+The default value is 8.<br><br>
-As always, color index #0 means transparent, so the actual number of unique colors is one less than the range might imply.<br>
+Unless outputting 8 bits per pixel, color index #0 means transparent, so the actual number of unique colors is one less than the range might imply.<br>
 <br>
 '-n' and '-nooutput' are synonymns<br>